Francode77/TSFRESH_price_prediction/README.md

 # TSFRESH_price_prediction
-A demonstration of how we can use the tsfresh feature extraction library to predict price of a crypto asset.
+A demonstration of the power of the tsfresh feature extraction library by trying to predict the price of an asset.

 With this project, I demonstrate how the tsfresh library can be applied for building a regression model on market data.
 The aim is to predict the value of the next data point in a given timeseries.